24ERIC/SpeakChess/README.md

 # SpeakChess 😃

-SpeakChess is the project developed by Eric Zhou, Daryus Ramkalawan, Dumebi and Josh Fernando which implemesnts text-to-speech and speech-to-text to help players who experiencing disabilities to play chess normally.
+During NSBEHacks 2023 in UofT, our team develop the project SpeakChess by Eric Zhou, Daryus Ramkalawan, Dumebi and Josh Fernando which implemesnts text-to-speech and speech-to-text to help players who experiencing disabilities to play chess normally.

 ## 💡 Inspiration